pug-php/pug/MIGRATION_GUIDE.md

 ## Filters

-You can now longer insert raw texts in filter contents, and your custom filters may no longer work since now filters receive 2 params: contents as a string matching the raw input contents given to your filter and options.
+You can now longer insert raw texts or interpolations in filter contents, and your custom filters may no longer work since now filters receive 2
+params: contents as a string matching the raw input contents given to your filter and options.
 Example:

 ```php
 $pug = new Pug([